 Breakfast before our tour of the Monasteries on Meteora.
 These Monasteries were started in the 8th Century when Hermits came and lived in the caves of the rocks.
 They stayed in isolation eating the herbs and plants around the base of the rocks for sustenance.
 A couple of centuries later some Monks gathered together and started building the Monasteries.
 There were originally 25 in the 1500 century but now only 6, 4 for Monks and 2 Nunneries.

-Another shot of the Monastery followed by a photo showing the basket and mechanism that was used to lift the priests and provisions into the Monastery prior to the current steps being built in the 1920's.
+The Monks used to gain access by a basket being lowered and that was used to lift the Monks that was used to lift them and provisions into the Monastery prior to the current steps being built in the 1920's.

 Our group was briefed by Ellena prior to us entering the church and it is a pity that I cannot show the beautiful paintings that cover the whole of the ceiling.
 The top of the wall and ceiling depicts the immortal heavenly aspect and the lower the life on earth aspect.
 All painted in the Byzantine period around the early 16th Century.

 The outside aspect of the Monastery on the mountain is itself beautiful and there are well kept gardens and walkways.

 Brig Savage was ordered to establish a blocking force at the Grevena Road junction.
 However, following a reconnaissance he decided that there was not an adequate position in that area as he had now a reduced force, losing the 2/6 and 2/7th Battalions to the force at Domokos but with still a large force itself enough to do the task at the right site.